Interview with award winning children book author Gabor Nogradi

 If you had to prioritize, how would you rate the importance of your work?

-First are my the poems.
+First would be my poems.
 Than my children novels.
-Then the lectures and speeches I give to children at the schools.
+Then the lectures and speeches I give to children at schools.
 Then my various business projects.
 And last the films, theatre and everything else.

-You are known as a scriptwriter in Hungary who wrote some of the biggest commercial successes in modern cinema.
+You are known as a scriptwriter in Hungary who wrote some of the biggest commercial successes in Hungary the '90s.
 But I can’t recall recent movies connected to your name.
 Why is that?

 You are known as a book writer, but you started out as a poet.
 Do you still write poems?

-Yes, but these days I write poems for my family and for my drawer.
+Yes, but these days I write poems for my drawer.
 I always said that writing poems is cheaper than therapy.
 I write real poems when I cannot not write.
 A good poem bursts out of a man like an explosion.
 I have been working on an anthology for over thirty years.

 You worked as a journalist and publicist for many years.
 Then you decided to become a full time writer.
 Why did you make that decision?